-While primarily designed to inform questions about juvenile humpback chub in the mainstem Colorado River, the JCMis also a mark-recapture study of larger size classes of humpback chub and provides data that directly informs triggers associated with the BiOp, and some of the data necessary to estimate total adult abundance.
+While primarily designed to inform questions about juvenile humpback chub in the mainstem Colorado River, the JCM program is also a mark-recapture study of larger size classes of humpback chub and provides data on triggering variables associated with the BiOp, and some of the data necessary to estimate total adult abundance.
 In addition, the JCM program includes invertebrate drift sampling (Project F) and weight measurements that allow for estimates of fish condition in the Colorado River.
-These secondary objectives played an essential role in the response of scientists studying humpback chub when LCR sampling in spring of 2015 indicated a decline in the abundance of spawning adults of ~ 40% from the prior year.
+The information from these additional components played an essential role in triggering and guiding the response of scientists studying humpback chub, when LCR sampling in spring of 2015 indicated a decline in the abundance of spawning adults of ~ 40% from the prior year.
 A decline of this degree is difficult to reconcile with our understanding of adult humpback chub survival, as well as our expectation of continuing recruitment from sub-adult size classes (to be clear we expected rainbow trout to have lowered this rate, but not to zero).
 Initially, we wondered if the migration had been early and had been missed by sampling, however data from the LCR PIT-tag antenna array indicated that the timing of the spawning migration was the same as the year prior.
 Fortunately, we knew from invertebrate drift sampling that there had been far less food available in 2014 than in years prior, and that adult humpback chub condition had declined over this period (i.e., their fish condition factor – the ratio of the observed weight to the predicted weight based on length – had declined).
-This information, together with our knowledge that humpback chub exhibit skipped-spawning (i.e., do not spawn every year; Yackulic and others, 2014) and that skipped-spawning is common when insufficient food is available (Rideout and Tomkiewicz, 2011), led us to urge caution in interpreting a decline in spawning adults as a decline in the adult population.
+This information, together with our knowledge that humpback chub exhibit skip-spawning (i.e., do not spawn every year; Yackulic and others, 2014) and that skipped-spawning is common when insufficient food is available (Rideout and Tomkiewicz, 2011), led us to urge caution in interpreting a decline in spawning adults as a decline in the adult population.